 Interns may devote three hours per week to develop and/or be exposed to an area of special emphasis, based on their training interests.
 These activities may fall under two broad areas: clinical activities and non-clinical activities.
-Clinical activities are defined as providing direct services to clients (such as but not limited to: working with trauma clients, relationship/couples work, veterans, eating disorder clients, etc.).
+Clinical activities are defined as providing direct services to clients (such as working with clients with specific presenting concerns or holding specific identities).

 Non-clinical activities include program development and evaluation, participation in counseling center research, and counseling center administration.
 Interns who choose non-clinical activities as part of their specialized training experience may be asked to do their specialization during the low clinical demand times of winter break and the summer months, so that they are able to accrue the necessary clinical direct service hours toward completion of their internship.